 In 1854 the building was sold and it became a music hall.
 A stage was put into the main room where the musicians played, while the visitors could drink beer and smoke cigars.
 The prices were very low and people would get very drunk.
 It is said that the police were forced to come to the music hall rather frequently.

 The building again changed owner in 1866, when a doctor bought the building to establish a medical mission in it.
 This area, being a poor part of Nottingham, was in great need of medical support.
 One of the diseases of that time was cholera.

 The founder of the Salvation Army bought the building in 1879.
 At that time he became really famous in the Nottingham area.
 His mission was to help poor people and to preach the gospel to them.
 After his death members of the Salvation Army kept the church building for the same purpose as before.

 In 1910 a brethern church took over the building.
-They came from Clumber St and called the building Clumber Hall.
+They came from near Clumber St and called the building Clumber Hall.

 If you have memories of Clumber Hall church you would like to share, please contact us